Find quality remote jobs and make the world your office.

-These and the above-mentioned jobs overlap quite a bit.
-Working from home can obviously include a job done over a computer, but it might also involve working over a phone.
+These jobs and the above-mentioned jobs overlap quite a bit.
+Working from home can obviously include a job done over a computer, but it might also involve working over the phone.
 Work from home is among the most popular job types you’ll come across on the internet.

 Remote Jobs Online

 This category is quite self-explanatory.
-Whether you’re an online teacher, an online administrative assistant, or any other professional, all of your work is performed through the internet.
+Whether you’re an online teacher, an online administrative assistant, or any other professional, all of your work is done through the internet.
 As you might imagine, home-based jobs are predominantly done online.

 Do you have the option to show up for work later or earlier and stay accordingly?
 Is it more of a part-time gig?
 Does it have plenty of leave options?
-All of these fall under the moniker of flexible.
+All of these fall under the moniker of “flexible.”

-If you’re wondering what is telecommuting in its exact terms, telecommute jobs (a.k.a. telework) basically imply doing your work over the phone or the computer (the internet, to be a little more precise).
+If you’re wondering what telecommuting is, telecommuting jobs (a.k.a. telework) basically imply doing your work over the phone or the computer (the internet, to be a little more precise).
 The amount of work done this way might vary from one employer to another since some companies prefer to make this a part-time arrangement.